 Apical constriction (Physiological foramen)

-- is considered narrowest diameter of root canal.
+is considered narrowest diameter of the root canal

-- is the apical limit of the root canal preparation.
+it is the apical limit of root canal preparation preparation.

 Apical foramen (Anatomical foramen)

 Opening at the root surface through which pass nerves and blood vessels.

 Between apical constriction and apical foramen, cell-rich connective (periodontal) tissue is found.
 After proper RCT, this tissue may start the apposition of cementum -like cells to create hard tissue for closure of the root canal apically.

 Radiographic apex (Anatomical apex), Radiographic vertex (True apex)